Softcatala/softcatala-podcast-corpus/README.md

 Softcatalà Podcasts speech recognition corpus for Catalan language.
 This is a collection of 6h 54m of speech.

-These are the [Softcatalà Podcasts](https://www.softcatala.org/podcasts/) transcribed and reviewed by human translations.
+These are the [Softcatalà Podcasts](https://www.softcatala.org/podcasts/) transcribed, and then reviewed by humans.

 Characteristics of the corpus:
 * Several voices (3 to 6) with different Catalan accents per episode